 Since many of the topics compliance needs to cover deal with “break glass in case of emergency” situations that don’t normally happen from day to day, it’s difficult for employees to envision how these things they’re taught “fit” within their daily routine.

-Due to ever-changing regulations and the very nature of compliance, the training cannot be “one and done.”
+Due to ever-changing regulations and the very nature of compliance in the workplace, the training cannot be “one and done.”
 And while that’s definitely not a bad thing (information retention increases with repetition, after all), when you have to repeat your compliance training on an annual basis, it may be difficult to find fresh angles that will prevent you from sounding repetitive.

 And if you offer your employees the exact same content, they may feel like they’ve “heard all this before” and disengage from the process.